 New to CallRail?
 Don't get lost in translation.

 There's no lack of buzzwords when it comes to lead tracking.
 We use dozens of terms to describe our intuitive and powerful call analytics that are trusted by more than 100,000 businesses around the world.
-Not sure what "Call Intelligence," "Dynamic Number Insertion," or "Keyword Tracking" mean for your business?
+Not sure what "Call Intelligence," "Dynamic Number Insertion," or "Visitor Tracking" mean for your business?
 We're here to help.

 The following glossary is your reference point for all of the language we use at CallRail.